socialclaim/contracts/Readme.md

 The recommended way of interaction with the contract is to use the following dapp :
 [socialclaim.nescrypto.com](https://socialclaim.nescrypto.com)

+### For contract owner
+- 1: `setWalletSelector()` to a HTML selector valid that can only be edited by the owner of the social media page you selected

 ### Manual usage for wallet creation

 - 1:  `transferAndCall()` to transfer $LINK tokens to the contract balance